walkthru/next/walkthru/walkthru-intro/config.md

 ---
-title: Setting up a walkthru
+title: Config file
 file: walkthru/walkthru-intro/config.json
 ---

-To create a walkthru, you'll need a config file.
+Each walkthru tutorial has a config file like this.
+Let's go through some of the important parts.